-This document describes the research priority and the Strategic Research Agenda (SRA) for Social Sciences and Humanities (SSH) in radiation protection for the next 20 years.
+This document is improved version of the CONCERT deliverable D2.3.
+It describes the research priorities and the Strategic Research Agenda (SRA) for Social Sciences and Humanities (SSH) in radiation protection for the next 20 years.
 It is a live and constantly developing text that will be modified according to the state-of the-art and societal needs.
 This will be done by a continuous engagement of the SSH community in radiation protection field and other stakeholders, especially technical and research platforms.
 To this end, the SSH community in radiation protection field will structure and enhance dialogue at the European level among the different stakeholders, fostering the sharing of knowledge and information among various disciplines working on aspects of radiation protection and identify the SSH research needs in the field of radiation protection.